Héctor Maisonave: Music promotion and talent management

 Héctor Lavoe performing live in New York City circa 1985.

 Upon his return to New York, Maisonave studied at the Delhente Institute of Technology and graduated in 1957 with a degree in Musicology.
 Immediately thereafter he began organizing Salsa music concerts in Las Villas, a vacation resort area in Newburgh and Plattekill, New York.
 He also organized concerts on Hudson River boats to Bear Mountain, and night cruises called "Moonlight on the Hudson."

 Maisonave also organized concerts in Zaire during the 1974 boxing match known as The Rumble in the Jungle between Muhammad Ali and George Foreman, a concert in Honolulu with Celia Cruz, and concerts in London, Buenos Aires, and nearly every country in South America.
 During his sixty-year career, from 1954 through 2014, Maisonave organized over 7,000 concerts on five continents.

-However, it all started with those early bus trips to Las Villas, where people could dance to their favorite Salsa stars in a friendly and congenial setting.
-According to Maisonave, "for $10 you got the bus trip, arroz con gandules, pork, ice cream and dancing!"
+It all began with the early bus trips to Las Villas, where attendees could enjoy live performances by popular salsa artists in a welcoming and sociable environment/atmosphere.
+As Maisonave recalled "For $10 you got the bus trip, arroz con gandules, pork ice cream, and dancing!"